When Normality Tests Detect Equilibrium Distributions of Finite N-Body Systems: Conclusion

 \section{Conclusion}

-We examined how five standard goodness-of-fit tests behave on data generated from the finite-$N$ equilibrium density obtained by maximising Havrda–Charvát entropy under an energy constraint (see Eq.~\eqref{eq:finiteNpdf}).
-A broad Monte-Carlo study covering $5\le N\le 19$ and $10\le n\le 1000$ (plus an extended scan for $N=20$) yields three firm observations.
+We analysed how five standard goodness-of-fit tests behave on samples drawn from the finite-\(N\) equilibrium density obtained by maximising Havrda--Charv\'at entropy under an energy constraint (see Eq.~\eqref{eq:finiteNpdf}).
+A Monte Carlo sweep covering \(5\!\le\!N\!\le\!19\) and \(10\!\le\!n\!\le\!5\times10^{4}\) (plus an extended scan at \(N=20\)) yields three firm observations.

-\begin{enumerate} \item \textbf{Type-I error is well controlled.} Across all $(N,n)$ combinations, the Kolmogorov–Smirnov (KS) and Anderson–Darling (AD) tests keep their size close to the nominal $5\%$, confirming numerical soundness of the simulation.

-\item \textbf{Moment-based tests are markedly stronger.} Shapiro–Wilk (SW) and Jarque–Bera (JB) retain high power long after KS, AD, and Cramér–von Mises (CvM) have lost sensitivity, showing that finite-$N$ deviations appear first in skewness and kurtosis rather than in the global CDF shape.

-\item \textbf{Detectability depends jointly on $N$ and $n$.} As $N$ grows, the finite-$N$ law approaches the Gaussian limit and all tests lose power, but at different rates.
-For $N\gtrsim15$, shape-based tests need tens of thousands of observations to reach 90 \end{enumerate}
+\begin{enumerate} \item \textbf{Type-I error is well controlled.} The Kolmogorov--Smirnov and Anderson--Darling tests keep their size close to the nominal \(5\%\) across all $(N,n)$ pairs, validating the simulation; the other tests deviate only mildly at the smallest $n$. \item \textbf{Kurtosis-driven tests are markedly stronger.} Jarque--Bera (explicitly kurtosis-based) and Shapiro--Wilk (order-statistic) retain high power long after KS, AD and Cram\'er--von Mises have lost sensitivity, confirming that finite-\(N\) deviations are concentrated in the excess kurtosis rather than in the global CDF shape. \item \textbf{Detectability scales as \(n\!\propto\!(N+2)^2\).} As \(N\) grows, all tests weaken, but at different rates: shape-based tests require tens of thousands of observations to reach 90 \% power once \(N\!\gtrsim\!15\), whereas SW and JB achieve the same with only a few thousand, in line with the heuristic scaling law of Eq.~\eqref{eq:scaling_law}. \end{enumerate}

-\paragraph{Practical takeaway.} When non-Gaussian features are expected to be subtle, moment-based diagnostics should be preferred; relying on KS or AD alone risks overlooking real departures from normality.
+\paragraph{Practical takeaway.} When non-Gaussian features are expected to be subtle, statistics that accentuate excess kurtosis (JB) or central-shape mismatches (SW) should be preferred; relying on KS or AD alone risks overlooking real finite-size departures.
+The heuristic contour plot in Figure~\ref{fig:heuristic_power} turns this guidance into a ready-to-use \(n\)-versus-\(N\) benchmark.

-\paragraph{Outlook.} Future work could extend the analysis to higher spatial dimensions, explore tests tailored to compact-support alternatives, and apply the finite-$N$ model to empirical data—such as financial returns or particle velocities—to assess whether it outperforms the Gaussian benchmark in practice.
+\paragraph{Outlook.} Future work could extend the analysis to higher spatial dimensions, design tests tailored to compact-support alternatives, and confront the finite-\(N\) model with empirical data---such as high-frequency financial returns or dusty-plasma velocity distributions---to evaluate its advantage over the Gaussian benchmark in practice.